hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 ----------

-:ref:`conditional_probabilities` provides several tuning knobs and adjustable thresholds that control (a) the computational complexity and (b) the size of the result:
+:ref:`conditional_probabilities` provides several tuning knobs and adjustable thresholds that control (a) the computational complexity, (b) the size of the result and (c) the applied pre-processing:

 ``min_support``:
-    This parameter expects a float between 0 and 1 and impacts both runtime and size of the result. :ref:`conditional_probabilities` only produces rules whose ``support_of_left_side`` and ``support`` exceed ``min_support`` in at least one of the two data sets.
+    This parameter expects a float between 0 and 1 and impacts both runtime and size of the result. :ref:`conditional_probabilities` only considers rules whose ``support_of_left_side`` and ``support`` exceed ``min_support`` in at least one of the two data sets.

-    The lower you choose ``min_support`` the more resources are required both in terms of memory and CPU.
+    The lower you choose ``min_support`` the more resources are required during computation both in terms of memory and CPU.
     The default value is 0.01.
 This means that :ref:`conditional_probabilities` only considers values which appear in at least 1% of your tuples.
     By adjusting this parameter you can adjust the granularity of the comparison